1. Tuition Fees

 $150 per child suggested charitable donation

-All fees will be received by the School Office Administrator, Nancy Boudreau at the Lab School by or on Wednesday, September 4, 2019.
+All fees will be received by the School Office Administrator, Nancy Boudreau at the Lab School.
 All cheques are made payable to the UNIVERSITY OF TORONTO.

 Where applicable, certificates for income tax purposes will be sent out by regular mail from the General Accounting Department at the University of Toronto late in February.
 There is no childcare certificate for Nursery.